marcduiker/azure-functions-university/lessons/typescript/durable-functions/advanced/advanced-patterns-lesson.md

 ## 2. Fan-Out/Fan-In

-In this section we want to explore how to execute the onboarding activities in parallel using Azure Durable Functions.
-This pattern is called _Fan-Out/Fan-In_ as we first fan-out the execution of several activities and then wait until all activities have finished to fan-in again and continue with the process.
+In this section we explore how to execute the onboarding activities in parallel.
+This pattern is called _Fan-Out/Fan-In_ as we first fan-out the execution of several activities in parallel and then wait until all activities have finished to fan-in again and continue with the process.

 We design the solution as follows:

-- as an entry point for the process we make use a `Durable Functions HTTP Starter` function that receives a `POST` request containing the data of the new employee (name, email, start date, role).
+- as an entry point for the process we use a `Durable Functions HTTP Starter` Function that receives a `POST` request containing the data of the new employee (name, email, start date, role).
-- the orchestration of the onboarding activities is done via a  `Durable Functions orchestrator`.
+- the orchestration i.e. the parallel execution of the onboarding activities is done via a `Durable Functions Orchestrator`.
-- the single steps of the onboarding are defined in `Durable Functions activities`.
+- the single steps of the onboarding are defined in `Durable Functions Activities`.

 We achieve the parallel execution of the tasks via the `Tasks.all` method available on the Durable Functions context object.
 This method expects an array of activity calls as input.